 7. They are odd and/or different: They don’t follow the crowd.
 Introverts follow their own paths based on their own minds and decisions.
 They are their own leaders.

 8. They are boring: They may be boring to an extrovert, as their needs are greatly different.
 They are not boring, rather, they are filled with passion, projects, and developments within their busy minds.

 9. They are socially inept: They are not socially inept or afraid.
 They need less social interaction and more individual based time alone to grow and nourish their soul.
 They do not feel comfortable around many people and/or in noisy situations.
 Crowds are not their friends.
-However, if 2 introverts are in a room together, one may find great debates taking place or hear a great deal of small talk about big things (what is big to them).
+However, if 2 introverts are in a room together, one may find great debates taking place or hear a great deal of small talk about big things.

 10. They should change to ‘fit’ society’s expectations: They should never change, nor can they change physically.
 Many of our greatest leaders and inventors were and are introverts.
 We should embrace their uniqueness and leave them to flourish.
 Micromanaging an introvert is like turning off a light bulb in a beautiful room full of books.
 We should embrace their talents, respect their needs, and let them be who they are intended to be.

 1. Give the introverted student the ability to learn and share in his or her own way.